username76543/ts_rocket_distances/README.md

 O(n·log_b(n)·m·l·k),

-which is of the same order as the Proximity Forest's complexity of
+which if b > 2 is better than the order as the Proximity Forest's complexity

 O(n·log_2(n)·m·l·r·c)